The IInspiration: Ring of Honor (2026–present)

+Tokyo Joshi Pro-Wrestling (2026–present)

+On 17 March 2026, The IInspiration made their Tokyo Joshi Pro-Wrestling (TJPW) debut during the first day of an event in the United States, where they defeated Shoko Nakajima and Wakana Uehara.
+On 23 March, during the Grand Princess event, they defeated Ober Eats (Yuki Kamifuku and Wakana Uehara) to win the Princess Tag Team Championship.
+On 16 April, they had their first successful title defense against Kyoraku Kyomei (Hyper Misao and Shoko Nakajima).
+On May 4, The IInspiration lost their titles to Hakuchuumu (Miu Watanabe and Rika Tatsumi), ending their reign at 36 days.

 Other media

 McKay and Arneill, as Billie Kay and Peyton Royce respectively, made their video game debut in WWE 2K18.
 They both appeared in its sequels, WWE 2K19, WWE 2K20 and WWE 2K22.

 On 16 May 2021, McIntosh and McKay launched a comedy and variety podcast titled Off Her Chops.